 - Top 10 Resources for CoDS

-The Writing Center supports the curriculum development and revision process in the following ways:
+The Writing Center Liaisons support the curriculum development and revision process by supporting the student writing expectations, including:

 Scaffolding and Reviewing writing assignments